 Configuring pay rules

-❗️ Pay rules are a really powerful way of controlling the pay rates that apply and under what conditions.
-If you need help configuring your pay rules, just reach out.
+βοΈ Pay rules are a really powerful way of controlling the pay rates that apply and under what conditions.
+Changes to your pay rules can be made by the Rotaready Support team only, just reach out.

 Rule periods